Key Performance Indicators (KPIs) are the measures by which the development, performance or position of the business can be measured effectively.

 | Profit before tax (PBT) attributable to equity holders

 | Total shareholder return (TSR)

-1. Return on equity is calculated by taking profit after tax attributable to equity holders of the Company, divided by the average shareholders’ equity during the period.
-This excludes a £25m net loss in relation to the disposals of Legal & General France, Legal & General Gulf, Legal & General Egypt and Legal & General International (Ireland).
+2. Adjusted return on equity is calculated by taking profit after tax attributable to equity holders of the Company, excluding the £60m net loss on disposals (2015: £25m net loss) divided by the average shareholders’ equity during the period.

 For more information on the purpose of our KPIs please select from the table below.

 KPI purpose: Operating profit provides an insight into the group's ability to generate cash flows to support dividends.

 Operating profit increased 7% to £1,562m (2015: £1,455m)

 - LGR achieved record operating profits of £811m driven by strong performance from our front and back books, as well as benefitting from higher levels of longevity reinsurance on new business.
 Longevity experience in the year was once again positive compared to our assumptions.
 Despite this outcome, we have not materially adjusted our forward-looking longevity reserves.